Phone: 905-525-9140 ext. 21732

 Associate Member, Firestone Institute for Respiratory Health, St. Joseph’s Healthcare, Hamilton

-Desveaux L, Beauchamp MK, Lee A, Ivers N, Goldstein R, Brooks D. (2016) Effects of a community-based, post-rehabilitation exercise program in COPD: Protocol for a randomized controlled trial with embedded process evaluation.
-JMIR Res Protoc, 5(2), e63.
+Desveaux L, Beauchamp MK, Lee AL, Ivers NM, Goldstein R, Brooks D. Effects of a community-based, post-rehabilitation exercise program in COPD: Protocol for a randomized controlled trial with embedded process evaluation.
+JMIR Research Protocols.
+2016;5(2):e63.

 Ward RE, Beauchamp MK, Latham NK, Leveille SG, Percac-Lima S, Kurlinski L, Ni P, Goldstein R, Jette AM, Bean JF.
-(2016) Neuromuscular impairments contributing to persistently poor and declining lower-extremity mobility among older adults: New findings informing geriatric rehabilitation.
-Arch Phys Med Rehabil, 97(8), 1316-1322.
+Neuromuscular impairments contributing to change in lower-extremity function among older primary care patients.
+Arch Phys Med Rehabil.
+2016;97(8):1316-22.

 Beauchamp MK, Jette AM, Ni P, Ward RE, Kurlinski L, Leveille SG, Latham NK, Bean JF.
-(2015) Leg and trunk impairments predict participation in life roles in older adults: Results from Boston RISE.
-J Gerontol A Biol Sci Med Sci, 71(5), 663-9.
+Leg and trunk impairments predict participation in life roles in older adults: Results from Boston RISE.
+J Gerontol A Biol Sci Med Sc.
+2016;71(5):663-9.